bmd007/FenceX/work-report/evaluation.md

 ### Poll leg
 #### Description:
 Firstly we a load of location updates for some movers.
-Then we start an ongoing stream (fixed rate) of queries (by fence) to the system.
+Then we start an ongoing stream (fixed rate) of queries (by a fence) to the system.
 We start with deploying only one resourceful instance of location-aggregate.
 However, this instance should not be too rich.
 We hope for this instance to be overwhelmed.
 Then we repeat the experiment with 2 such instances, and the throughout should increase.